soroushh/Tails/README.md

 ## What I am proud of
 I haven't  built any API before this test.
 I have used several APIs but it was my first time that I build one myself that receives a Post request with json body and responses in json format.
 This shows that I can learn new concepts and  apply them.
 At first, I tried to search about building APIs in Sinatra, then I built it step by step and now, it is working.

-## The Thoughest bits
+## The Toughest bits

-In my v2 API, I used two classes.
-One of them was responsible for checking the order and calculating the price, VAT and separating the order for different items.
-The other class is responsible for making a connection to another currency conversion API to receive the exchange_rate, therefore in I had to get data from request body two times.
-When I tried to get data from request body two times in my server file, the server did not work.
-After being stuck about two hours and searching a lot, I understood I could use the following piece of code to be able to have access to request body two times.
+In both of my APIs, I use four models, so I need to have access to the request body four times.
+At first, it was impossible for me to do it and I got stuck in it.
+After searching, I understood I can use the following piece of code to have access to the request body in my server file.

  ```before do``` </br>
     &nbsp; &nbsp; ```request.body.rewind``` </br>